Königsberger Klopse: Name

 Königsberger Klopse are still a popular dish in present-day Germany.

+In 2022, it was featured on CNN as one of the best German dishes.

 Preparation

 The meatballs are made from very finely minced veal, though less expensive beef or pork is often substituted, along with onions, eggs, a few (white) bread crumbs, and spices, chiefly white pepper.
 The traditional recipe uses anchovy.
 If herring is substituted, the dish is called Rostocker Klopse.
 If both anchovy and herring are omitted, it may be generically called Soßklopse (sauced meatballs).

 The meatballs are carefully simmered in salt water, and the resulting broth is mixed with roux, cream, and egg yolk to which capers are added.
 A simpler version of the recipe thickens the sauce with flour or starch only, omitting the egg yolk.
 A refined version uses only egg yolk as a thickener.
 Capers are an essential ingredient in all these versions.

 The dish is traditionally served with beetroot and boiled potatoes or, less often, with rice.